krissnawat/gatsbyblog/src/pages/blog/what-is-csp-and-how-to-add-it-to-your-website.md

 ## Inline Scripts & CSS

 Inline JavaScript and CSS are often used on websites.
 A common CSS pattern is to inline your most important CSS that renders your 'above fold content' with `<style>` tags.
 This can help decrease the perceived rendering time.
-With [HTTP/2](https://mattferderer.com/switch-to-http2-the-easiest-way-to-speed-up-your-site) I would often argue against doing this.
+With [HTTP/2](https://mattferderer.com/switch-to-http2-the-easiest-way-to-speed-up-your-site) I would often argue against doing this as it [tends to be slower](https://next.smashingmagazine.com/2017/04/guide-http2-server-push/#test-outcomes).
 If you choose to use inline scripts, you have three options.

 1. Get a SHA-256 hash of the script & add it to our CSP.
 Chrome's dev tools will even generate a SHA-256 for you in the console when it displays the CSP error.
 Adding it to our current CSP example would look like this: